Let’s face it, while a lot of us know that maths is fun, it can often be a bit of a struggle to convince children to think so too!

 Believe it or not, this old family favourite is littered with maths lessons.
 Not only can it teach kids how to add, subtract and even multiply through using fake money to buy imaginary properties, but it can also teach them about number sequencing and even probability!
 Got a child who is struggling with determining the odds of a certain outcome occurring?
 Try asking them the likelihood of rolling doubles and offer them £50 worth of Monopoly money if they get it right.
 (Hint: it’s 1 in 6.)

 Looking for another fun solution to improve your child’s confidence in maths?
-Then look no further than Maths-Whizz.
-Click here to find out about our free trial!
+Then look no further than Maths-Whizz, the multi-award-winning online maths tutor from Whizz Education.
+Try out our free trial today!